Skip to content

 ERGs In STRIDE

-Welcome new hiews with personalized emails
+Welcome new hires with personalized emails

 In the relatively new realm of hybrid workplaces, fostering a sense of belonging and community presents unique challenges, not least of which is the physical distance between employees.
 Welcome emails can bridge this divide.
 Assuming they are crafted with care, these messages can act as a heartfelt “Hello” from the organization to its newest members, ensuring they feel immediately recognized and integrated.